Frequently Asked Questions

 11. What is the uniform and what age do children start wearing it?

 Children start wearing the uniform at age two.
 Items bearing the school logo can be purchased from the office.
 All other items can be purchased from the major department stores e.g. John Lewis, Marks and Spencer.
 Please click here to see the uniform list.

 12. Is it possible to buy used uniform?

 Second hand uniform is available from the office.
 Parents with a uniform to sell should leave it at the office with a self addressed envelope pinned to it stating the price required.

 13. Are children expected to wear uniform during holiday club?

 No, children do not have to wear uniform to holiday club.
 Many children, however, enjoy wearing their uniform and this is ok as well.

 14. Can my child’s friend that attends another school come to holiday club?

 Yes, of course many children enjoy showing off their school to other friends.
 Please have their parent or guardian fill in an application form and send it with a cheque to the office as early as possible.
 Holiday club is available to children over the age of 3 who are toilet trained.

-15. How much notice do I need to give you that I would like a place at holiday club?
+15. How much notice should I give if I would like my child to have a place at holiday club?